“We are all of us less than we strive to be.”

 “Love holds little regard for truth,” the seneschal intones.

 Caroline: “What truth did you share with me, Seneschal?”
 Caroline asks.
 “That you made me with your hand and the prince’s blood, like a childe in a test tube?
 That he doesn’t even know I exist?
 That you threw me into the world and set me against one the prince’s servants called friend?
 Into the teeth of the Ventrue, the Sanctified, and the hounds at once.”

 She shakes her head without ever taking her eyes off his.
 “The only answer I don’t have is why.”

 GM: “To do otherwise would have doomed you, Miss Malveaux, and seen you slain or stolen as the other heirs to my prince’s throne I have sought and failed to cultivate.
 Do not mistake your suffering as evidence that its alternative would have been kinder.”

 The seneschal’s voice remains as unwavering as his motionless blade’s steel, but his eyes re-fix upon Abélia.

 “Truth persists, fallen one, even as love denies and memory betrays.
-You do your daughters an unkindness in denying their sibling.
+You do your daughters an unkindness in denying their brother.
 Blood shall always tell.”

 Caroline: “Heirs?”
 Caroline almost spits the word.
-“A pauper cannot be a prince, seneschal, and your way beggared and whored me to every petty tyrant Kindred in the city—before it and you destroyed all that I was.”
+“A pauper cannot be a prince, Seneschal.
+Your way beggared and whored me to every petty tyrant Kindred in the city—before it and you destroyed all that I was.”